RiccardoBiondi/segmentation/docs/pipeline/slice_and_ROI.md

-After the ROI selection this script will automatically removed all the slices in which the ROI has an area in pixels smaller than a specified value(default 1000), since we  can  notice that the ROI with the smallest areas usually does not contains lung regions but other oragan, like trachea.
+After the ROI selection this script will automatically removed all the slices in which the ROI has an area in pixels smaller than a specified value(default 1000), since we  can  notice that the ROI with the smallest areas usually does not contains lung regions but other organ, like trachea and heart.
+After the ROI selection the script will remove all the slices with ROI area less then a certain values, that because the smallest ROI usually does not contains the lung regions.
-In the end will save the array of the selected slices and ROI coordinates.
+Thus script will return the reduced stack of cropped images

 ## Usage